slamice/wri/Other stories/Commuter.md

 He sighed in frustration, but then a second wind hit him, and bravery pulled him up to the emergency break against the wall.
 He looked around but no one made eye contact with him.
 The plastic white handle just sat there on it's dirty and disgusting cord, shivering as the car rattled.
 Samir braced himself as he put his hand around it, looked back at the distracted faces, and then gave a sharp tug.

 The emergency brake must have been broken, or never worked, because it did nothing.
-He tugged down hard, putting his weight on it, but it was a toy.
+He tugged down hard, putting his weight on it, but it felt like a toy.
 Samir somehow knew he couldn't stop the train.
-He wiped his hand on his pants, cursed, and .
+He wiped his hand on his pants and cursed.

 It must have been a good five hours since he got on.
 Since then he had hopped through all the train cars, memorized their numbers, but the situation was the same everywhere.
 He got sick of the doors opening and closing.
 He was tired of ducking by children, squeezing by businessmen.
 But mostly he was tired of sighing.
-Samir went back to the original car he was on.
+Samir went back to his original car.
 And while heavily distracted with disappointment and confusion, sleep overtook him.

 Again slumped in a chair, he began to drift off to the rhythm of the car shaking as it ran on the tracks.